stroxler/music-notes/progressions-in-A-L.md

 Hm B7 Fm J7 Em A7 D
 Bm E7 Jm L7 Am D7 G

-## Extended sidestepping via the backdoor
+## Extended sidestepping II-Vs via the backdoor

 ...
 You can keep back-cycling the sidestepping II-Vs; if you do you wind up
     with something that could be alternatively characterized as lots of sidestepping,